kevholditch/terraform-provider-kong/docs/resources/consumer.md

 * `username` - (Semi-optional) The username to use, you must set either the username or custom_id
 * `custom_id` - (Semi-optional) A custom id for the consumer, you must set either the username or custom_id
+* `tags` - (Optional) A list of strings associated with the Consumer for grouping and filtering

 ## Import